 The Office of Student Success and Retention provides essential services, resources and support for the post-traditional student body of Bethel Seminary.
 From the first day of class until the completion of one's degree, The Office of Student Success and Retention creates a positive learning experience for students by providing them with all they need to know and do to be successful in their respective programs.
 This includes walking students through the new student orientation process, connecting students to important personnel and resources, and overseeing academic advising services to help adult learners reach their educational goals and pursuits while supporting wholeness and holiness in their studies and their lives.

-Do you need help with writing?
-The specialists at Bethel's CAPS, Seminary, and Graduate School Academic Resource Center will help build your skills so you're prepared to succeed in your academic work and professional life.
-Meet us either at Bethel's Anderson Center (ANC301, 2 Pine Tree Drive, St. Paul, MN 55112) or through email.
-Students may schedule an appointment by visiting the academic support page, emailing: email@example.com, or calling 651.635.8777.
+The specialists at Bethel's CAPS, Seminary, and Graduate School Academic Resource Center can help build students' skills in academic work and professional life.
+Students may schedule an appointment by visiting the academic support page or by emailing: email@example.com, or calling 651.635.8777.